synedra/workshop-astra-tik-tok/README.md

 Notice the clipboard icon at the end of each value.

-- `Client ID:` We will use it as a username to contact Cassandra
+- `Client ID:` This is not important for this tutorial

-- `Client Secret:` We will use it as a password to contact Cassandra
+- `Client Secret:` This is not important for this tutorial

 - `Token:` We will use it as a api Key to interact with APIS